 In addition, we rely on the protection of our trade secrets and proprietary, unpatented know-how.
 Although we have taken steps to protect our trade secrets and unpatented know-how, including entering into confidentiality agreements with third parties, and confidential information and invention assignment agreements with employees, consultants, collaborators, vendors, and advisors, we cannot provide any assurances that all such agreements have been duly executed, and third parties may still obtain this information or may come upon this or similar information independently.
 It is possible that technology relevant to our business will be independently developed by a person who is not a party to such a confidentiality or invention assignment agreement.
 We may not be able to prevent the unauthorized disclosure or use of our technical knowledge or trade secrets by consultants, collaborators, vendors, advisors, former employees and current employees.
 Furthermore, if the parties to our confidentiality agreements breach or violate the terms of these agreements, we may not have adequate remedies for any such breach or violation, and we could lose our trade secrets as a consequence of such breaches or violations.
 Our trade secrets could otherwise become known or be independently discovered by our competitors.
-Additionally, if the steps taken to maintain our trade secrets or if we otherwise lose protection for our trade secrets or proprietary know-how, our business may be harmed.
+Additionally, if the steps taken to maintain our trade secrets are deemed inadequate, we may have insufficient recourse against third parties for misappropriating our trade secrets.
+If any of these events occurs or if we otherwise lose protection for our trade secrets or proprietary know-how, our business may be harmed.